whisperpine/reonic-devops-challenge/SUBMISSION.md

 - `cdk-reonic-devops-challenge` is the IAM user who has permission to run CDK.
   It's the *only* AWS resource created manually - other AWS resources are all managed by CDK.
 This trade-off is about exceptions of a fully-automated setup.
+- `RemovalPolicy.RETAIN` is great for RDS instance in production environment.
+  But when we try to destroy the stack, the retained RDS instance will prevent the related resources (e.g. subnet, security group) from being deleted, which leads to the failure of stack destroy.
+To make sure that the prod stack can be destroyed successfully, I choose to use `RemovalPolicy.SNAPSHOT`, which still keeps all the data while elimitating the drawbacks of stack destroy failure.

 ## How to use the solution and test it

 ### How to test it

 For end-to-end test, just open the URL of the API Gateway (either in a browser or by `curl` command).
 For satefy reasons (though it's publicly accessible), I choose to not include the URL directly in this document.
-Thus you can find the URL in the AWS Console (I assume you have the permission to access the AWS Console):
+With that said, you can find the URL in the AWS Console (I assume you could access the AWS Console):

 ![aws-console-end-to-end-test](./assets/aws-console-end-to-end-test.webp)